Jathinewong/CleanDataAssignment/codebook.md

-Data Dictationary - Average of Mean and Standard Deviation of Human Activity Data
+Data Dictationary - Average of Mean and Standard Deviation for each subject and each activity

 	SUBJECT_TYPE				5
 			Subject Type
 						train 	Subject was selected for generating the training data test	Subject was selected for generating the test data

 	SUBJECT 				2
 			Subject identifier
 						1..30 	Integer as an identifier

 	ACTIVITY				18
 			Activities that the subject performed
 						WALKING
 						WALKING_UPSTAIRS
 						WALKING_DOWNSTAIRS
 						SITTING
 						STANDING
 						LAYING

 	avg_tBodyAcc-mean()-X			12
 			Average of the mean value of the subject's body acceleration signal of the activity of X dimension -1..1

 	avg_tBodyAcc-mean()-Y   		12
 			Average of the mean value of the subject's body acceleration signal of the activity of Y dimension -1..1

 	avg_tBodyAcc-mean()-Z    		12
 			Average of the mean value of the subject's body acceleration signal of the activity of Z dimension -1..1

 	avg_tGravityAcc-mean()-X  		12
 			Average of the mean value of the subject gravity acceleration signal of the activity of X dimension -1..1

 	avg_tGravityAcc-mean()-Y    	12
 			Average of the mean value of the subject gravity acceleration signal of the activity of Y dimension -1..1

 	avg_tGravityAcc-mean()-Z    	12
 			Average of the mean value of the subject gravity acceleration signal of the activity of Z dimension -1..1

 	avg_tBodyAccJerk-mean()-X  		12
 			Average of the mean value of the subject's body jerk signal of the activity of X dimension -1..1

 	avg_tBodyAccJerk-mean()-Y  		12
 			Average of the mean value of the subject's body jerk signal of the activity of Y dimension -1..1

 	avg_tBodyAccJerk-mean()-Z  		12
 			Average of the mean value of the subject's body jerk signal of the activity of Z dimension -1..1

 	avg_tBodyGyro-mean()-X  		12
 			Average of the mean value of the subject's body gyroscope signal of the activity of X dimension -1..1

 	avg_tBodyGyro-mean()-Y  		12
 			Average of the mean value of the subject's body gyroscope signal of the activity of Y dimension -1..1

 	avg_tBodyGyro-mean()-Z  		12
 			Average of the mean value of the subject's body gyroscope signal of the activity of Z dimension -1..1

 	avg_tBodyGyroJerk-mean()-X  		12
 			Average of the mean value of the subject's body gyroscope jerk signal of the activity of X dimension -1..1

 	avg_tBodyGyroJerk-mean()-Y  		12
 			Average of the mean value of the subject's body gyroscope jerk signal of the activity of Y dimension -1..1

 	avg_tBodyGyroJerk-mean()-Z  		12
 			Average of the mean value of the subject's body gyroscope jerk signal of the activity of Z dimension -1..1

 	avg_tBodyAccMag-mean()  		12
 			Average of the mean value of the subject's body acceleration magnitude signal of the activity